DigitalPublishingToolkit/DPT---The-Blogposts/docs/book.md

 So, is there a toolkit?
 There is no finished toolkit yet.
 There is the repository with tools
-<<a href="http://networkcultures.org/digitalpublishing/github/">http://networkcultures.org/digitalpublishing/github/</a>>.
+<http://networkcultures.org/digitalpublishing/github/>.
 There is also by
 now a good insight in the various workflows used by small publishers, artists, writers, self-publishers and organizations.
 There is an overview of the pro’s and con’s of different tools.
 There is an overview